Kitura/BlueSSLService/README.md

 *Note 4:* If you desire to customize the cipher suite used, you can do so by specifying the `cipherSuite` parameter when using one of the above initializers.
 If not specified, the default value is set to `DEFAULT` on Linux.
 On macOS, setting of this parameter is currently not supported and attempting to set it will result in unpredictable results.
 See the example below.

-*Note 5:* If you're running on macOS, you must use the third form of `init` for the `Configuration` and provide a certificate chain file in `PKCS12` format, supplying a `password` if needed.
+*Note 5:* If you're running on macOS, you must use the last form of `init` for the `Configuration` and provide a certificate chain file in `PKCS12` format, supplying a `password` if needed.

 #### Example